 Checkout a preview of my soon to be released memoir about founding GrubHub.

-The book will hit bookshelves in 2022.
-Subscribe to my publishing updates to follow the journey and you’ll see the inside scoop and also get a preorder link when available, I’ll also share with you my adventures and thoughts around startups and ethics.
+The book will hit bookshelves May 2023.
+Subscribe to my publishing updates to follow the journey and see the inside scoop.
+Aside from getting a preorder link when available, I’ll also share with you my adventures and thoughts around startups and ethics.